 Anticipating that the Welcome Center will draw foot traffic to one end of the village, the park is considering key questions: What shifts would make it easier for people to navigate the rest of the village and take advantage of educational and cultural activities, shopping, and other amenities not housed at the new center?
 How can village-wide transportation options, pedestrian paths and wayfinding improve?
 Could some village structures be used in a different way?

-How your support helps: Your gifts this year will kick-start a holistic planning effort focused on making the experience of spending time in Yosemite Village more enjoyable, efficient and fruitful.
-This grant funds a series of facilitated discussions to identify needs, opportunities and next steps for ensuring the cohesion and lasting relevance of the entire village and its important services, especially as the Welcome Center takes shape.
+How your support helped: Your 2020 support kick-started a holistic planning effort focused on making the experience of spending time in Yosemite Village more enjoyable, efficient and fruitful.
+This grant funded a series of discussions to identify needs, opportunities and next steps for ensuring the cohesion and lasting relevance of the entire village and its important services, especially as the Welcome Center takes shape.